wonderfan/blockchain/compiler/README.md

 ## PHP

 The main directory is the entry point to php compiler and executor.
 The interfaces are specified by api.
 The zend directory is the implementation of php specification.
 In c language, the type is before the variable name.
 The php source code elements are described by c language types.
 The compile function is provided for several scenarios.

+## Python

+## Shell

+The configure is shell script which can do some check and preparation work.
+The configuration step is finished by configuration script.
+All of configuration work can be put into configure script.